dlahoza/midsimple/README.md

 c.Use(Middleware2).Use(Middleware3).Use(Middleware3)
 // Variadic
 c.Use(Middleware4, Middleware5, Middleware6)
-// You can clean your chain with Reset and reuse the same memory block c.Reset()
+// You can clear your chain with Reset and reuse the same memory block c.Reset()
 // Madness ;-)
 c = New(Middleware0, Middleware1).